12 Best Things To Do In Connemara, Ireland

 If you want to be able to get off the beaten path and explore Connemara at your own pace, then I would highly recommend renting a car when you’re visiting this region of Ireland.
 While there are public buses, they don’t go to more remote locations and they can be infrequent which can make it hard to be flexible and get off the beaten tourist path.

-If you don’t drive, then there are a few day tours of Connemara that can be a good option to make sure that you can see as much of this wonderful area of Ireland as possible.
-This day tour of Connemara departing from Dublin or this tour that departs from Galway both include a guide, transport and allow you to see some of the best things to do in Connemara in one day.
+If you don’t drive, then it is possible to take a day trip to Connemara which can be a good option to make sure that you can see as much of this wonderful area of Ireland as possible.

-12 Great Things To Do In Connemara, Ireland
+14 Great Things To Do In Connemara, Ireland

 1. Drive the Sky Road

-The Sky Road is a twenty-kilometre scenic loop located near Connemara’s biggest town of Clifden.
-The circular road is considered by many to be one of Ireland’s best drives.
 On a clear day, the views of the dramatic cliffs, mountains, and seaside scenery are absolutely stunning.
-Also, despite this being one of the most popular things to do in Connemara, it isn’t nearly as busy as many other tourist attractions on the Emerald Isle.
+Also, despite this being one of the most popular things to do in Connemara, it isn’t nearly as busy as many other tourist attractions on the Emerald Isle such as the Ring of Kerry or Dingle Peninsula drive.

-And, though winding, the road quality is very good and wide for a rural street.
 If you don’t have a car, it is also very much worth walking the Sky Road route and it will arguably be a better experience as you will likely spend more time enjoying the beauty of your surroundings.

-Driving along the Sky Road in Connemara
+Driving the Sky Road in Connemara

-Driving along the Sky Road in Connemara
+Driving the Sky Road in Connemara

 2. Explore Clifden

 Clifden is the largest town and unofficial capital of the Connemara region.
-Because of this, it is likely that if you are spending a couple of nights in Connemara that you will end up being based in this charming town.
-Besides being the jumping-off point for the Sky Road loop, it is worth spending a bit of time exploring Clifden itself.
+Because of this, it is likely that if you are spending a couple of nights in Connemara you will end up being based in this charming town.

-There are also a number of fantastic restaurants in Clifden.
-Mitchell’s is probably the highest-rated in the town.
-They serve up fantastic local seafood of great quality in a fairly casual setting.
 If the dinner prices are a bit too steep, consider heading here for lunch instead.
 The menu is extensive and the prices are a bit cheaper than in the evening.

 Besides the great restaurants, cute shops, and neighbourhood pubs, Clifden is also home to the Clifden Castle which is also very much worth a visit if you’re curious about some of the history of Connemara.
-Without a doubt, exploring the quaint town of Clifden is one of the best things to do in Connemara.

 3. Clifden Castle

-If you’re interested in a little bit of history and fancy exploring a beautiful building, then make sure to head to the Clifden Castle, which is, quite understandably, located just outside of the city of Clifden and easily accessible just off of the Sky Road.
+If you’re interested in a little bit of history and fancy exploring a beautiful building, then make sure to head to Clifden Castle, which is, quite understandably, located just outside of the city of Clifden and easily accessible just off the Sky Road.

 Clifden Castle